Get ready to fly

 Check-in and boarding pass

-Flying is easier by making your check-in simpler, now enabled for all our flight options: 4 hours before for the Zero Fare, 8 hours before for Light, and 10 hours before for the Basic and Smart combos.
+Flying is easier by making your check-in simpler, now enabled for all our flight options: 4 hours before for the Zero Fare, 8 hours before for Light, and 10 hours before for the Extra and Smart combos.

 You can do it from wherever you are through our website or Viva App, from 10 days to 70 minutes before a domestic flight, and from 1 day to 70 minutes before an international flight.
 If you prefer so, you can also do it at the airport counter.
 Whichever option you choose, make sure you have made the corresponding payment of the Airport Use Fee (TUA) and present a valid ID with photo on the day of your flight.